AAA (Authentication, Authorization, and Accounting) is a framework

 A region is a dashboard component that contains

-Retransmission timeouts (RTOs) is a TCP protocol metric for determining network
+A retransmission timeout (RTO) is a TCP protocol metric for determining network

 performance.
 TCP retransmissions occur on the network frequently.
 TCP starts a